justeat/NLog.StructuredLogging.Json/README.md

 ### Update your NLog config so you write out JSON with properties

-NLog needs to write to JSON using the `structuredlogging.json` layout renderer.<br />
+NLog needs to write to JSON using the `structuredlogging.json` layout renderer.
-The `structuredlogging.json` layout renderer is declared in this project.<br />
+The `structuredlogging.json` layout renderer is declared in this project.
-Any DLLs that start with NLog. are automatically loaded by NLog at runtime in your app.<br />
+Any DLLs that start with NLog. are automatically loaded by NLog at runtime in your app.
 [Copy and replace your nlog.config with this example nlog.config in your solution](Examples/nlog.config)

 ## Usage